What are we missing? Is there a key link we skipped, or a part of the story we got wrong?

 In May 2010, CBS and CNN were reportedly in talks to pool their newsgathering operations, though a full-fledged merger was considered unlikely.
 (The two organizations had also been rumored to be discussing a partnership previously, in 2008 and 1999.)

 In 2004, CBS News ran a broadcast presenting documents critical of President George W. Bush’s military service.
 Those documents’ authenticity was widely challenged, and the ensuing controversy resulted in the ouster of four CBS News executives and a multimillion-dollar lawsuit brought by former anchor Dan Rather.
 In response to the scandal, CBS News launched the Public Eye blog to examine its own newsgathering operation.
 The blog was updated until late 2009.
+60 Minutes underwent a similar controversy in 2013 when it was forced to retract a story centering on a false account of the 2012 attack on the U.S. embassy in Benghazi.
+The story’s reporter, Lara Logan, and its editor were given indefinite leaves of absence.

 CBS hired former Today Show host Katie Couric in 2006 to host its CBS Evening News, one of the highest-profile personnel moves in network news history.
 Her arrival did not improve CBS’ ratings, however, and her tenure has generally been marked with strained relations, including rumors of her departure in 2008.
 In April 2011, Couric announced she would be leaving the program.